Add alt text to images

 • Captioned images: If the image has a caption, you can link both the caption and the image and enter “Decorative Image” as the alt text.
 Example

-Examples of Effective Alt Text
+Examples of effective Alt Text

 students-reading.png